aimms/how-to/C_Other/104-using-email-client-library.rst

 Adding the library
 --------------------

 You can add the *EmailClient* to your project from the library repository using the *Library Manager*.
-For more details, see `AIMMS Knowledge: Using AIMMS Libraries <./C_Language/Using AIMMS Libraries.html>`_
+For more details, see AIMMS Knowledge: :doc:`Using AIMMS Libraries`.

 |add-email-client-lib|